 He has been awarded ten academic prizes throughout his career and has written numerous textbook chapters and articles in peer reviewed journals.
 He has presented at both national and international meetings and remains a keen teacher.
 He has co-authored a website for junior orthopaedic trainees and medical students and is an invited faculty member on a number of national courses on both hip and knee surgery.

 David Elson is consultant orthopaedic surgeon at the Queen Elizabeth hospital in Gateshead.
 He was a trainee in the Northern Deanery and lives in Newcastle upon Tyne.
-He completed knee surgery fellowships in both Cardiff and Hampshire and has worked for Matt Dawson, Chris Wilson, Mike Risebury and Adrian Wilson (all faculty members) which puts him in a unique position to comment on the results from these osteotomy centres.
-He strongly believes that the techniques of knee osteotomy should be refined in light of patient outcomes and to this aim he has been driving the United Kingdom Knee Osteotomy Registry (www.ukkor.co.uk).
-This is an initiative designed to capture meaningful outcome data which should influence future surgical techniques in years to come.
+He completed UK knee surgery fellowships with soft tissue and osteotomy surgeons: Matt Dawson, Chris Wilson, Adrian Wilson.
+He strongly believes that the techniques of knee osteotomy should be refined in light of patient outcomes and to this aim he has been driving the United Kingdom Knee Osteotomy Registry (www.ukkor.co.uk), which is an initiative designed to capture meaningful outcome data which should influence future surgical techniques in years to come.
 He has several publications in the field of knee surgery and has presented at national and international conferences.
-He has aspirations to improve the message about knee osteotomy as a highly successful surgery.
+Currently early years representative on the BASK executive committee.
+He has aspirations to improve the message about knee osteotomy as a highly successful surgery for appropriately selected cases.

 Mr Nick Howells completed his Undergraduate Medical training at Imperial College, London in 2003.
 His basic surgical training was in London and Oxford and his specialist orthopaedic training was completed in the Severn Deanery, based in Bristol.